Interrupt: Software interrupts

 A software interrupt is requested by the processor itself upon executing particular instructions or when certain conditions are met.
 Every software interrupt signal is associated with a particular interrupt handler.

 A software interrupt may be intentionally caused by executing a special instruction which, by design, invokes an interrupt when executed.
 Such instructions function similarly to subroutine calls and are used for a variety of purposes, such as requesting operating system services and interacting with device drivers (e.g., to read or write storage media).
 Software interrupts may also be triggered by program execution errors or by the virtual memory system.

-Typically, the operating system kernel will catch and handle such interrupts.
+Typically, the operating system kernel will catch and handle software interrupts.
 Some interrupts are handled transparently to the program - for example, the normal resolution of a page fault is to make the required page accessible in physical memory.
 But in other cases such as a segmentation fault the operating system executes a process callback.
 On Unix-like operating systems this involves sending a signal such as SIGSEGV, SIGBUS, SIGILL or SIGFPE, which may either call a signal handler or execute a default action (terminating the program).
 On Windows the callback is made using Structured Exception Handling with an exception code such as STATUS_ACCESS_VIOLATION or STATUS_INTEGER_DIVIDE_BY_ZERO.
+Intentional software interrupts for system calls result in calls to routines in the kernel to perform the function requested by the system call.

 In a kernel process, it is often the case that some types of software interrupts are not supposed to happen.
 If they occur nonetheless, an operating system crash may result.